 Add approx. 1/4 cup hot milk mixture to egg mixture while whisking continually.

 Add approx. another 1/4 cup, then add egg and milk mixture back to remaining hot milk in saucepan.

 Bring to a boil, stirring constantly.
 Cook 1 to 2 minutes, until thickened.

 Strain into a bowl and cover the surface directly with plastic to prevent a skin from forming.
 Can be used warm spooned over a dessert or refrigerated.

 This pastry cream is great for many different applications and you can play around with the sugars to get the desired flavor you are looking for.
-You can replace the granulated white sugar with additional brown sugar if you a looking to get a slightly darker custard and deeper caramel flavor it will appear more tan color the more brown sugar you use.
-If you prefer the taste of dark brown sugar over light they are also interchangeable.
+You can replace the granulated white sugar with brown sugar if you a looking to get a slightly darker custard and deeper caramel flavor it will appear more tan color the more brown sugar you use.

 Get in the kitchen, have fun, and experiment!
 Stay sweet my friends, and try not to eat the whole bowl before your dessert is complete